 Seasonal, fresh food and beverage is unbeatable.
 ‘Tis the season for pumpkin-spiced everything, and apple cider never goes out of style.
 Whatever your palate desires most this season – culinary, wine, or beer - you’ll certainly find it in Virginia’s Blue Ridge.

 Have you noticed the magical beauty of fall’s foliage reflecting on a body of water?
-Placid portions of the James River and the four season destination of Smith Mountain Lake are perfect for paddling and fishing.
-Consider booking a trip with Twin River Outfitters or Rock On!
-Charters for a guided water adventure.
+Placid portions of the James River and the four-season destination of Smith Mountain Lake are perfect for paddling and fishing.
+Consider booking a trip with Twin River Outfitters, Roanoke Mountain Adventures, or South Valley Anglers for a guided water adventure.